espressif/esp-idf/docs/en/api-reference/peripherals/usb_device.rst

 .. note::

-    When Device Stack supports high-speed, both :cpp:member:`fs_configuration_descriptor` and :cpp:member:`hs_configuration_descriptor` should be present to comply with usb2.0 specification.
+    When Device Stack supports high-speed, both :cpp:member:`fs_configuration_descriptor` and :cpp:member:`hs_configuration_descriptor` should be present to comply with USB 2.0 specification.

 The Device Stack will instantiate a USB device based on the descriptors provided in the fields described above when :cpp:func:`tinyusb_driver_install` is called.